statico/amazon-research-helper/README.md

 3. Go to an Amazon page for a book

 Optionally, install the [Extensions Reloader](https://chrome.google.com/webstore/detail/fimgfedafeadlieiabdeeaodndnlbhid) extension for one-click reloading.
 (You have to remove the extension and re-add it if you change `manifest.json`, however.)

+Historically, this extension used CoffeScript, jQuery and moment.js, and the Firefox store didn't like that because they don't want their extensions relying on third-party libraries or something.
+In 20202 I rewrote this extension to have no dependencies with help from [decaffeinate](https://github.com/decaffeinate/decaffeinate), [You Might Not Need jQuery](http://youmightnotneedjquery.com/), [You Don't Need Moment.js](https://github.com/you-dont-need/You-Dont-Need-Momentjs#parse), and [caniuse.com](https://caniuse.com/).